Adblockers – Three Dirty Little Secrets

 Something is definitely up when content creators and pirates are complaining about the same thing.

-The “Adblockalypse”, as it’s been called is so severe that threatens to force yet another rethink of the entire web advertising model.
+The “Adblockalypse”, as it’s been called, is so severe that it threatens to force yet another rethink of the entire web advertising model.
 The adblockers are running amok and proving to be highly divisive in all corners of the web.

-The plugins like Blockr, AdblockerPlus (ABP), and Unblocker suppress ads from websites; while they are countered by publishers like Channel4 UK, DN Sweden, who refuse to show content to anyone with an ad-block plugin installed.
+The plugins like Blockr, AdblockerPlus (ABP), and Unblocker suppress ads from websites, while they are countered by publishers like Channel4 UK and DN Sweden, who refuse to show content to anyone with an ad-block plugin installed.
 Checkmate?
-Not quite, because here’s the flip – there are now scripts available that can block these publisher anti-adblock scripts!
+Not quite, because here’s the flip: there are now scripts available that can block these publisher anti-adblock scripts!
 That’s correct.
-You can block the publisher adverts then install a script to circumvent the publisher anti-ad-block-check!
+You can block the publisher ads, then install a script to circumvent the publisher anti-ad-block-check!

 The entire ad-blocking universe is wholly unregulated yet a sublime cat-and-mouse chase.
-And it is forcing the question if there is an implied acceptance to exposure of adverts as a form of payment for free access to content.
+And it is forcing the question of whether there is an implied acceptance of the exposure of advertisements as a form of payment for free access to content.

-Newspaper publishers say they need adverts to fund quality journalism (no mention of clickbait), while the pirates claim adverts contribute towards running costs.
-It’s estimated that 200m users currently block ads.
+Newspaper publishers say they need ads to fund quality journalism (no mention of clickbait), while the pirates claim ads contribute towards running costs.
+It’s estimated that 200 million users currently block ads.

-In a bigger shuffle of the pack, Apple has released an iOS update which offers ad-blocking as standard.
-Something thought to be a dig at Google’s core advertising led business model.
-If true, then ad-blockers are a pip-squeak by comparison.
+In a bigger shuffle of the pack, Apple has released an iOS update that offers ad-blocking as standard.
+Something thought to be a dig at Google’s core advertising-led business model.
+If true, then ad blockers are a pip-squeak by comparison.

 Dirty Little Secrets of Web Publishers